Healthy Recipes Blog

 The ingredients needed to make a cheese fondue.

-• Cheeses: I like to use shredded Gruyere and shredded Swiss cheese.
+• Cheeses: I use shredded Gruyere and Swiss cheeses.

 • Cornstarch: Just 1 tablespoon helps to thicken the fondue.